Seneca Post Office

 Seneca, in 1938, was a city awakening from the Great Depression; the construction of a new post office was a sign that things were improving.
 This Colonial Revival building is noteworthy for its lobby mural painted in 1940 under a New Deal arts program.

-The impressive mural called Men and Wheat was pointed by Joe Jones, a struggling 30-year old Missouri artist.
+The impressive mural called "Men and Wheat" was pointed by Joe Jones, a struggling 30-year old Missouri artist.
 It shows a Nemaha County farm scene with a tractor and combine harvesting wheat.
 After it was installed, the Seneca International Harvester dealer complained that the green painted equipment depicted was an advertisement for his rival, John Deere Company.
-To settle matters, the artist repainted the combine 'Harverster Red and painted his own name as a logo on the green tractor.
+To settle matters, the artist repainted the combine 'Harverster Red" and painted his own name as a logo on the green tractor.